 There are two things that bind together the owners of Shukuu Izakaya: first, a lifelong friendship, and second, a deep love for Japanese food, sake, and culture.
-This is strongly evident once you walk into the izakaya and take a moment to look around: the interiors, the choice of decors, and the over-all commune vibe between and among patrons, owners, and staff.
+This is strongly evident once you walk into the izakaya and take a moment to look around: the interiors, the choice of decors, and the overall commune vibe between and among patrons, owners, and staff.

-While the ambience is both casual and welcoming, Luis, Mario, and their two other co-owners are serious about bringing the best izakaya experience to Singapore, starting with air-flown ingredients straight from Japan, down to the pride of their business—their artisanal line of sake.
+While the ambiance is both casual and welcoming, Luis, Mario, and their two other co-owners are serious about bringing the best izakaya experience to Singapore, starting with air-flown ingredients straight from Japan, down to the pride of their business—their artisanal line of sake.

-- Rated one of the best sake bars: Shukuu Izakaya takes great pride in this title, so much so that it is right below their name on the website.
+- Rated one of the best sake bars: Shukuu Izakaya takes great pride in this title, so much so that it is right below its name on the website.
 The owners are actual fully-certified sake sommeliers who have made it their mission to spread love and awareness for the underrated Japanese spirit in this part of the globe.
 Go for the full izakaya experience by getting sake pairing recommendations.
 Kanpai!

 - More than 90 kinds of tapas-style Japanese goodness: Shukuu’s menu is a testament to the hard work and dedication that the owners and staff put in to deliver a total izakaya.
 You’ll be delighted to find that the dishes are affordable, too!
 One of their best-sellers, Kaki No Sakamushi, 3 pieces of sake-cooked oysters, goes for only S$12.

 - Sake Sake tasting events: If you’ve ever dreamed of being a sake connoisseur, be on the lookout for Shukuu’s annual Sake Sake tasting events where they showcase a grand number of sake from different parts of Japan for your drinking pleasure, and education, perhaps?